mattische/emacs/README.md

 #go-autocomplete in emacs24-nox (ubuntu)
 1. **go-code**
-   It is assúmed that you have a working go environment, including GOPATH.
-See setup here; https://github.com/nsf/gocode#setup
+   It is assumed that you have a working go environment, including GOPATH.
+Also, we need `gocode` - follow url below.
+   See setup for GOPATH and gocode here; https://github.com/nsf/gocode#setup
 2. **Install auto-complete**
    Make sure you have the correct entries for melpa in your .emacs.
 Enter this into your ~/.emacs;